-A Canadian bee coop
+A combination chicken and bee coop

 That’s right.
 Just when I thought I’ve seen everything, I received these photos of an awesome bee coop from Jane and Rainer Peters in Cariboo, B.C.
 It works like this: Chickens on one side, bees on the other, with a utility room in the center.
 Jane writes: